apatel465/apatel465/README.md

 <h1 align="center">Hi 👋, I'm Arbaz Patel</h1>
 <h3 align="center">Welcome to my GitHub Readme!
-I am a highly motivated and dedicated professional with a background in Computer Programming and a passion for data analysis.
+I am a highly motivated and dedicated professional with a background in Computer Programming and a passion for Front-End Development.
 Allow me to give you an insight into my journey and expertise.</h3>

-- 🔭 I’m currently working on **Budget planner Project using Excel**
+- 🔭 I’m currently working on **UI Designing**

-- 🌱 I’m currently learning **POWER BI and Tableau**
+- 🌱 I’m currently learning **Adobe Photoshop and Figma**

 - 👨‍💻 All of my projects are available at [https://github.com/apatel465?tab=repositories](https://github.com/apatel465?tab=repositories)

-- 💬 Ask me about **Python, SQL**
+- 💬 Ask me about **HTML5, CSS3**

 - 📫 How to reach me **patelarbaz5253@gmail.com**